 While attending law school, Ms. Mao served as editor of the Santa Clara Law Review.
 She also worked as a summer associate with the firm in 2014 and was a student in the Entrepreneur’s Law Clinic at Santa Clara University where she represented legal entity formation, due diligence and contract matters for clients.

-Ms. Mao was recognized as a Northern California “Rising Star” in 2018 for Intellectual Property by Super Lawyers magazine.
+Ms. Mao was recognized as a Northern California “Rising Star” in 2018 and 2019 for Intellectual Property by Super Lawyers magazine.

 Ms. Mao’s native language is Mandarin Chinese.

 Santa Clara University School of Law, J.D., High Tech Law Certificate with honors (2014) magna cum laude, Dean’s List, Best Oral Advocate Award, CALI Awards, Witkin Awards, Emery Law Scholarship

 Wuhan University, PR.
 China, B.S., Microbiology (1995)

 U.S. District Court for the Northern District of California - Honorable Beth Labson Freeman (Aug-Dec 2014)